Updated: Apr 13

-I sometimes have a hard time finding the balance between balanced meals, snacks and time.
+I sometimes have a hard time finding the balance between balanced meals, snacks, and time.
 It was far worse when I was younger and had a conventional job at a bank.
-But still, 2 more kids, several blog posts and a craft business later, I still try to find a happy medium.
+But still, 2 more kids, several blog posts, and a craft business later, I'm still trying to find a happy medium.
 I know many of you are out there with the same struggle.
 I realize this is very much a #firstworldproblem and hopefully, I don’t sound like I’m whining.
 Truly, I know that I am blessed to be where I am now in comparison to where I was and to be able to share with you all, but balance is key… and finding it is sometimes hard.

 Well, this snack bar recipe will hopefully help with some of that.
-This is a border line cookie, but I did talk with a nutritionist about the content in this recipe and was told that this would be considered a far better snack than any store-bought granola bar.
-So, with that in mind, I had to share this you all as well.
+This is a borderline cookie, but I did talk with a nutritionist about the content in this recipe and was told that this would be considered a far better snack than any store-bought granola bar.
+So, with that in mind, I had to share this with you all as well.

 All of my kids and my husband love these!

 I make these at least once a week. but they are truly easy and fast to make, and bonus!
-They are a great make ahead and store for later snack.
+They are a great make-ahead and store for a later snack.
 So you can easily do this on your meal prep day (if you have one of those) and make a bunch for the week.
 The “fun ingredients” can be changed (hence “versatile” snack bar).
+What’s even better…

 Need an Airtight container?

-If you’re looking for a really nice airtight container, I personal recommend the Rubbermaid Brilliance Leak-Proof Food Storage Containers with Airtight Lids .
-I personally use these and love them. and I’ve tried a lot of different containers over the years.
+If you’re looking for a really nice airtight container, I personally recommend the Rubbermaid Brilliance Leak-Proof Food Storage Containers with Airtight Lids (this is NOT an affiliate, just my personal favorite storage container).
+I use and love these containers for dry good storage use as well, and I’ve tried a lot of different containers over the years.
 I have preferences for other things, but when it comes to room temp basic food storage, these are perfect!

 OK.
 Here’s the recipe.